DHRI-Curriculum/Data-and-Ethics/lessons.md

 # Stages of Data: Processed/Transformed

-Processing data puts it into a state more readily available for analysis and makes the data legible.
-For instance, it could be rendered as **structured data**.
-This can also take many forms, _e.g._, a table.
-Other common examples of file types you are likely to come across are (they all represent the same data!):

-XML: Or eXstensible Markup Language, uses a nested structure, where the "tags" like <Cat> contain other tags inside them, like <firstName>.
-This format is good for organizing the layout of a document in a tree-like format, just like HTML, where we want to nest elements like a sentence within a paragraph, for example.
+ we want to nest elements like a sentence within a paragraph, for example.
 XML does not carry any information about how to be displayed and can be used in a variety of presentation scenarios

 **XML**